PelionIoT/mbed-cloud-sdk-java/backends/pelioncloud_devicemanagement/docs/TenantAccountsApiKeysApi.md

 <a name="removeAccountApiKeyFromGroups"></a>
 # **removeAccountApiKeyFromGroups**
-> UpdatedResponse removeAccountApiKeyFromGroups(accountId, apikeyId, body)
+> ApiKeyInfoResp removeAccountApiKeyFromGroups(accountId, apikeyId, body)

 Remove API key from groups.